nesl/LLM_time_series/report.md

     "label": the predicted human action category,
     "analysis": a detailed explanation of your analysis process }
-"""
 ```
 The input only include one image of the environment photo (Input image 2 in the prior experiment).

-**Dataset** &nbsp; &nbsp; We conducted a series of experiments with different input representations on Sussex-Huawei Locomotion (SHL) dataset.
+**Dataset** &nbsp; &nbsp; We conducted a series of experiments with different input representations on Sussex-Huawei Locomotion (SHL) dataset [[38]](#38).
 It is a collection of smartphone sensor data for human activity and transportation mode recognition.
 It encompasses eight distinct activities: Still, Walk, Run, Bike, Car, Bus, Train, and Subway.
 3 participants carried Huawei Mate 9 smartphones at four body positions — Hand, Hips, Torso, and Bag — simultaneously, capturing data from 15 sensor modalities, including IMU (accelerometers, gyroscopes, magnetometers), GPS, WiFi, gravity, photo and more.
 This dataset contains around 750 hours of labeled data in total.

 To evaluate the basic ability of LLMs in processing time series signals, we simplify this task to only classify four typical motions: Still, Walking, Run, and Car from inertial measurement unit (IMU) data collected at a sampling rate of 100Hz, with each input sample spanning 10 seconds.
 We test on 30 samples for each class.